 2. Admit Your Sin – 1 John 1:9 says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 You’re going to mess up, but your mess up will never mess up God’s forgiveness for you.
 Don’t let shame, guilt, or condemnation paralyze your pursuit of right living.
 Allow God’s forgiveness to sink in deep and motivate you to take another step.

-3. Ask God for help – Ephesians 3:20 says, “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us…” As a Christ follower, you have the All-Powerful Spirit of God living inside of you – the same Spirit that raised Jesus Christ from the dead!
-We are needy more than we can imagine but simultaneously empowered more then we could ever dream!
+3. Ask God for help – Ephesians 3:20 says, “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us…” As a Christ follower, you have the All-Powerful Spirit of God living inside you – the same Spirit that raised Jesus Christ from the dead!
+We are needy more than we can imagine but simultaneously empowered more than we could ever dream!
 Ask him to help you see and overcome your specific temptations with PUS.

 Under the umbrella of pride, do you struggle more with entitlement, superiority, or independence?